Nwanne-san/Nwanne-san/README.md

   💻 I love Writing code, Hardware and learning anything about them 😊
   <br>
   <br>
-  I am currently learning Javascript and Python
+  I am currently learning TypeScript and Python
   <br>
   📫 How to reach me 👇
 </p>